Heimatbrot/linosogames/README.md

 This project is licensed under the GNU GLPv3 License - see the LICENSE file for details.

 ## Acknowledgments
-Thanks to create-react-app for providing a solid foundation for this project.
-Thanks to the React community for all the helpful resources and tutorials!
+Thanks to the Stackoverflow community for the usefull information.
 Thanks to ChatGPT to help me out if i was stuck.